 The Chair of Examiners is responsible for arranging the final examiners' meeting.
 All examiners must attend this meeting unless special dispensation has been given by the Vice-Chancellor.
-The form to request non-attendance is available via https://www.student-registry.admin.cam.ac.uk/examinations-further-guidance-staff/appointment-examiners-and-assessors/dispensation-non-attendance.
+The form to request non-attendance is available at https://universityofcambridgecloud.sharepoint.com/sites/AD ExamOperationsandMitigating Circumstances/SitePages/Information%20for%20Examiner%27s.aspx#examiner-meetings.
 Assessors do not normally attend the final meeting.
-An agenda and minutes are required.
+An agenda and minutes are required, which are retained indefinitely (see "Data Retention Policy" below).